-Check Your Progress
+Check Your Progress 1.
+How studies of history help us?
+Discuss.

-1. Causes of Battle of Plessey.

-1.4 Consequences of the battle of Plessey
+1.4 Nature of History

 Earlier history was considered only the record of the past events.
 But with the passage of time it is studies with critical approach and scientific manner.
 A historian is required to study the events objectively and his main job is to know the past and to evaluate the events.
 Historian's view explains the significance of past events and happenings.
 He is not allowed to mix his personal ideas into historical facts.
 In facts, while writing historians cannot be impartial and his works are influenced by his biases.
 The biases influence the historians because he is to view past happening in the background of his social, religious, philosophical and economic surroundings.
 He studies the past in the light of present.
 The developments of present age effect the past, therefore, historians are required to be free from biases and explain the event clearly.
 In fact, historian gathers facts from other fields and interprets them.
 So far as the sample meaning of history is concern, we know that history is the story of human experience.
 But, this tells us little about the nature of history.
-Again several questions arise in one's mind while studying historysuch as does history describe all of human experience?
+Again several questions arise in one's mind while studying history such as does history describe all of human experience?
 Where does it get its information?
 Is history accurate and believable?